 Looking to elevate your meal with an elegant and gourmet starch?
 These Truffle Mashed Potatoes require just 5 ingredients and 30 minutes to come to life and are outrageously creamy and flavorful.

-Think airy whipped mashed potatoes with added truffle oil to give it that extra umami.
+Think: airy whipped mashed potatoes with added truffle oil to give it that extra umami.
 This foolproof recipe will give you no lumps and a very aromatic truffle flavor.

-Truffle Mashed Potatoes Ingredients
+Truffle Mashed Potatoes Ingredient Highlights

-- Half & half.
-Or Cream or milk.
+You can go with half and half or Cream or milk.
 You can absolutely use unsweetened nondairy as well!

-- Unsalted butter.
 Using unsalted butter gives you more control over the amount of salt added to your potatoes.
 That being said, if you only have salted butter at home, you can use it.
 Just make sure you adjust the amount of salt you add so your mashed potatoes aren’t overly salty.
 Nondairy butter absolutely works in this recipe, too.

-- Truffle oil.
 It’s important to note that truffle oil is a finishing oil, not a frying oil.
 It has a strong and distinct taste.
 2 tablespoons should be enough to give you a fragrant and truffle-forward mash!

 The taste of truffle oil is really unique.
 I would describe it as earthy, umami, and almost like a meaty or gamy flavor.
 It has similar notes to other earthy mushrooms but is much more intense.